MetinIlgar/Text-in-Picture_Encryption/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 You can use it to encrypt any text you want inside images.
-There are 2 different methods.
-Versions 0.1 and 0.2.
-You can choose optionally.
-It is recommended to use Version 0.2.

-The application is under development.
-Errors may occur in long texts that are intended to be encrypted.

 You can suggest changes by forking this repository and creating a pull request or opening an issue.